The Diana photos the royal family wanted hidden

 The issue of the magazine was set to come out nearly a year after her divorce from Prince Charles had been finalised in August 1996.
 As Horyn points out, the Princess had lost not only a husband but her position.

-(That same month she lost the right to style herself as an HRH.)
+(That same month she lost the right to style herself as HRH.)

 Now, months later, Diana was carving out a new identity for herself as a global advocate and ambassador, flying to Angola to highlight the heinous violence of landmines and then later, war-torn Sarajevo.